felipe-alecsandro/challenge-fiap-payment/README.md

 ## Burgerstore operation

-A functional backend service for customers and store staff can create and manage orders
+A functional backend service for customers and store staff manage pyments

 ## Prerequisites

 Before running the project, make sure you have the following installed on your machine:

 - Docker (so you can run the project)
-- Postgres/Dbeaver/PGAdmin (so you can manage local database if needed (optional))
+- Mongo

 ## Getting Started